Translate

 About the Bill

-SB 134 would set work requirements for Medicaid Expansion recipients, requiring low-income individuals to prove they complete 100 hours of qualifying activities each month to be eligible for health coverage.
+SB 134 would set work requirements for Medicaid expansion recipients, requiring low-wage individuals to prove they complete 100 hours of qualifying activities each month to be eligible for health coverage.
 Research consistently shows that work requirements can cause significant numbers of people to lose their coverage, complicate access to care, and disproportionately harm those who need Medicaid the most.

 Learn More: The Consequences of Work Requirements

 National data shows that the majority of adult Medicaid enrollees are already working.
-In 2021, 61% of adults on Medicaid were working full- or part-time.
+In 2023, 64% of adults covered by Medicaid were working full- or part-time.
 Of those not working, the top reasons reported were caregiving responsibilities, illness or disability, or school attendance.
-Only 9% of Medicaid adults reported they were retired, unable to find work, or not working due to other reasons.2
+Only 8% of Medicaid adults reported they were retired, unable to find work, or not working due to other reasons.2

 Work requirements pose a number of problems.
 They cause: